kelvin169/kelvinGichuhi/README.md

 This is the source code for my personal portfolio website.
 It serves as a central hub for:

-- My professional background and technical skill set
+- My professional background and technical skill set.
 - Blog posts documenting real firmware and automation projects
 - Links to my open-source work on GitHub

-Built as a single, dependency-free HTML file — no frameworks, no build step, no nonsense.
+Built as a single, dependency-free HTML file — no frameworks, no build step.

 ---